Inositol-1,4-bisphosphate 1-phosphatase

+The enzyme characterised from brain hydrolyses D-myo-inositol (1,4)-bisphosphate to inositol 4-phosphate and orthophosphate.
+It has been studied in relation to bipolar disorder.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is D-myo-inositol-1,4-bisphosphate 1-phosphohydrolase.
 This enzyme is also called inositol-polyphosphate 1-phosphatase.
-This enzyme participates in inositol phosphate metabolism and phosphatidylinositol signaling system.